 The Vishwa Hindu Parishad (VHP), a hardline Hindu group, has pledged to identify missionaries carrying out allegedly “illegal” conversions in the Indian state of Madhya Pradesh.

-Milind Parande, the national general secretary of the VHP, announced on 11 March that the organisation has already prepared a list of 56 Christian missionaries operating in the Malwa area of Madhya Pradesh, which has been submitted to the relevant authorities.
+Milind Parande, the national general secretary of the VHP, announced on March 11 that the organization has already prepared a list of 56 Christian missionaries operating in the Malwa area of Madhya Pradesh, and it has been submitted to the relevant authorities.

-Parande also congratulated the government of Madhya Pradesh for passing a new anti-conversion law prohibiting conversions using force, allurement or fraud on 8 March, adding that the VHP is encouraging other Indian states to pass similar laws.
+Parande also congratulated the government of Madhya Pradesh for passing a new anti-conversion law on March 8 prohibiting conversions using force, allurement or fraud, adding that the VHP is encouraging other Indian states to pass similar laws.

-Prande added that a specialised sub-group of the VHP known as Dharma Prasar Vibhag was tasked with stopping “illegal” conversions from Hinduism.
+Parande added that a specialized subgroup of the VHP known as Dharma Prasar Vibhag has been tasked with stopping “illegal” conversions from Hinduism.

 Anti-conversion laws are already in place in nine of India’s 29 states.
 The existence of these laws makes Christians actively sharing their faith vulnerable to false accusation.
 The Indian government stated in February that it has no plans to implement a nationwide anti-conversion law.